openshift-labs/rhsummit18-cloudnative-guides/bootstrap-dev.md

 ![Eclipse Che - Git Config]({% image_path bootstrap-che-git-profile.png %}){:width="600px"}

 The source code for the Catalog service is available in the git server running on OpenShift.
-In the project explorer pane, click on **Import Projects...** link and enter the Catalog git repository url:
+In the project explorer pane, click on the **Import Projects...** link and enter the Catalog git repository url:

 |`http://{{GIT_USERNAME}}:{{GIT_PASSWORD}}@{{GIT_HOSTNAME}}/{{GIT_USERNAME}}/catalog.git`{: style="color: blue"}

 ![Eclipse Che - Import Project]({% image_path bootstrap-che-import.png %}){:width="720px"}

 Click on **Import**.
-Make sure you choose the **Java** > **Maven** project configuration so that the Maven features get enabled for your project.
+Make sure you choose the **Java** > **Maven** project configuration so that the Maven features get enabled for your project, such as automatic dependency validation.
 Click on **Save**

 ![Eclipse Che - Import Maven]({% image_path bootstrap-che-maven.png %}){:width="720px"}